prateekkej/launch-notification-broadcaster/readme.md

 4. Make changes to configuration.js and package.json in the root directory as per the requirement.
    1. Usual changes will include updating the _**slack URLs**_, _**postback URLs**_ and _**healthcheck URLs**_ in configuration.js
    2. Replace _**{companyName}**_ with your client's name in package.json
-5. Once updated, open index.js and update the filter() method as per requirement.
+5. Once updated, open index.js and update the checkEligibility() method as per requirement.
 6. Open a terminal / cmd in  the root directory (containing package.json)
 7. Execute the following commands-
    1. npm install .